akemin-dayo/simject/README.md

 1. You probably need to run `respring_simulator` every time the device reboots or if SpringBoard crashes.

+1. Note that you can respring multiple simulators too (check its usage), provided that the selected Xcode version is 9 or above.

 1. Happy developing!
 (And don't make SpringBoard cry *too* hard... it has feelings, too!
 Probably.)

 ### Targeting the iOS Simulator